temporal-community/temporal-ai-agent/README.md

 ## Setup
 * Requires an OpenAI key for the gpt-4o model.
 Set this in the `OPENAI_API_KEY` environment variable in .env
 * Requires a rapidapi key for sky-scrapper (how we find flights).
 Set this in the `RAPIDAPI_KEY` environment variable in .env
+    * It's free to sign up and get a key at [RapidAPI](https://rapidapi.com/apiheya/api/sky-scrapper)
     * If you're lazy go to `tools/search_flights.py` and replace the `get_flights` function with the mock `search_flights_example` that exists in the same file.
 * See .env_example for the required environment variables.
 * Install and run Temporal.
 Follow the instructions in the [Temporal documentation](https://learn.temporal.io/getting_started/python/dev_environment/#set-up-a-local-temporal-service-for-development-with-temporal-cli) to install and run the Temporal server.